Garage Operations

 There is no magic number that every garage should charge.

-📌 This is a question every garage owner faces at some point.
-Come back to this guide whenever you need to check your numbers — it’ll still apply years from now.
+This is a question every garage owner faces at some point.
+Come back to this guide whenever you need to check your numbers.
+The method will still apply years from now, even when the benchmark figures change.